WebAppDust/PHPCollection/Application/config/Routes/ReadMe.txt

 , where level 3 is shell/cli or server task layer. containment data needed for comparsion.
 For route completion needed callable controller.
 IOStream reading outside from current context.
 Env contains Arguments with logic.

+The fields host and executor is required even if the executor is human.
+The R. host can connected without protocols.
+Inclusive - script server.